-Today we are talking about our second Source, "lives of women and men who remind us to be kind and fair."
+Today we are talking about our second Source, "lives of people from long ago and today who remind us to be kind and fair."
 Harriet Tubman was one of those people.

 Distribute (or indicate, if posted) the "Love Will Guide Us" lyrics.
 Sing "Love Will Guide Us" together.